Are you Addicted to Xanax?

 What is the difference between Xanax and Ativan?

-Both Xanax and Ativan are benzos medications used to treat a variety of anxiety, sleep and panic disorders.
-They are very similar in many ways but also have distinct differences.
-Xanax often works quickly to relieve symptoms.
-Whereas Ativan can take up to two hours to be effective.
-Because Xanax begins to work quickly in the body, its effects do not last for very long.
+Xanax works quickly to relieve symptoms.
+Ativan can take up to two hours to be effective.
+Because Xanax begins to work quickly in the body, its effects do not last for as long.
 Ativan’s effects tend to have a longer shelf life and allow for a longer duration of relief in symptoms.

 Some of the side effects of both medications can also slightly differ.
-Xanax users usually experience slurred speech, mood changes and appetite changes.
+Xanax users usually experience slurred speech, mood changes, and appetite changes.
 Whereas, in Ativan, these symptoms are much less common.
 When using either of these medications, it is best to use them only as prescribed by a physician and for short-term treatments only.

 Ways you can help manage your Anxiety